-Funded by the Heritage Lottery Fund, this project aimed to empower the people of Bessbrook to learn about the unique and rich history of their village, and to share the heritage of the village in a new and innovative way.
+Funded by the Heritage Lottery Fund’s Our Heritage small grants programme, this project aimed to empower the people of Bessbrook to learn about the unique and rich history of their village, and to share the heritage of the village in a new and innovative way.

 This project developed local skills by using creative interpretation to tell the story of Bessbrook, and sought to engage the local community in an entertaining way through the use of intergenerational and cross-community workshops.

 - A fun and interactive website with a searchable database of artefacts.